Siegel-Lab/BioSmoother/Manual.md

 ##### Associated slices normalization

 `Associated slices`\: normalizes each bin by the sum of *trans* chromatin-associated slices of the interacting RNA.
 First, chromatin-associated slices need to be determined.
 For this, we compute the *Average RNA reads per kb* and the *Maximal DNA reads in a bin* for a set of slices.
 You can adjust the :guilabel:`Number of samples` taken, using the so-named slider.
-Slices are chosen from a type of annotation.
+Slices are chosen from a type of annotation, where the vertical size of bins is determined by the individual annotations.
 The specific :guilabel:`Annotation type` can be picked using a dropdown button.
-For the *Maximal DNA reads*, horizontal bin size of slices within the slices can be adjusted using the :guilabel:`Section size max coverage` slider. *Average RNA reads* are always normalized to 1 kb bins.
+For the *Maximal DNA reads*, horizontal bin size can be adjusted using the :guilabel:`Section size max coverage` slider. *Average RNA reads* are always normalized to 1 kb bins.
 Slices are considered as chromatin-associated if they fall into the ranges set by the :guilabel:`RNA reads per kbp bounds` and :guilabel:`Maximal DNA reads in bin bounds` sliders.
 To visualize the effects of these bounds, two plots show the distribution of the *Average RNA reads per kb* and the *Maximal DNA reads in a bin* for the selected slices.
 Grey dots indicate slices that are filtered out.
 Finally, bins are normalized by the *trans* coverage of the slices.
-You can display this coverage using the :guilabel:`Display background as secondary data` checkbox. (@todo MS: we need pictures here!)
+You can display this coverage using the :guilabel:`Display background as secondary data` checkbox.
 (For comprehensive computational explanation of this normalization see the Smoother manuscript [#smoother]_ and the GRID-seq publication [#grid_seq1]_ [#grid_seq2]_).
 GRID-seq [#grid_seq1]_ [#grid_seq2]_ uses this normalization in combination with filtering out reads that do not overlap genes on their RNA read (see the :kbd:`Filter->Annotations` :ref:`tab <annotations_sub_tab>`).

-It is possible to change the axis in which the normalisation is performed using the :guilabel:`Compute background for columns` checkbox, by default this normalization is performed column-wise but if the box is un-ticked the normalization is performed row-wise.
-A tick box allows to choose whether to use the intersection of chromatin-associated slices between datasets as background, otherwise the union of slices is used.
+It is possible to change the axis in which the normalization is performed using the :guilabel:`Compute background for columns` checkbox, by default this normalization is performed column-wise but if the box is unchecked the normalization is performed row-wise.
+A checkbox allows to choose whether to use the intersection of chromatin-associated slices between datasets as background, otherwise the union of slices is used.
 This is relevant because the normalization is done separately on the datasets, but to make the normalization match between the datasets, the chromatin-associated slices need to match.
 The :guilabel:`Ignore cis interactions` box also allows to either ignore or consider *cis* interactions (within same contig).

 <figure align=center>
 <img src="./docs_conf/static/assoc.gif" width=50%>